Corona Rigidity: Independence results, I. Nontrivial isomorphisms

+The idea of representing $\cP(\bbN)/\Fin$ in this way was elucidated further in~\cite{steprans1992topological} and~\cite{dow2002applications}.
+It is an open problem whether analogous results hold for random reals, or any other standard model of $\mathfrak c=\aleph_2$ obtained by the countable support iteration of a single Suslin forcing (see~\cite{Zap:Descriptive} for more on such models).

-By a result of Baumgartner, reproduced in~\cite[p.
+Finally, by a result of Baumgartner reproduced in~\cite[p.
 130]{Ve:Definable}, the existence of an $\aleph_1$-generated P-point ultrafilter $\cU$ implies the existence of a nontrivial automorphism of $\cP(\bbN)/\Fin$ that fixes $\cU$.
-An automorphism of $\cP(\bbN)/\Fin$ is \emph{nowhere trivial} if its restriction to $\cP(A)/\Fin$ is not trivial for any infinite $A\subseteq \bbN$.
-The restriction of Baumgartner's automorphism to any set in $\cU$ is trivial.
-It is not difficult to construct a nowhere trivial automorphism of $\cP(\bbN)/\Fin$ from CH, and in~\cite{shelah2015non} such automorphisms were constructed from an assumption reminiscent of~$\fd=\aleph_1$.
+On the other hand, an automorphism of $\cP(\bbN)/\Fin$ is \emph{nowhere trivial} if its restriction to $\cP(A)/\Fin$ is not trivial for any infinite $A\subseteq \bbN$ (the restriction of Baumgartner's automorphism to any set in $\cU$ is trivial).
+It is possible to construct such automorphisms from CH, and in~\cite{shelah2015non} (see also \cite{shelah2025revised}) they were constructed from an assumption reminiscent of~$\fd=\aleph_1$.